Skip to main content

 8. Select columns to display.

-When the app runs, users can enter their own rate for discount_rate.
+When the analysis runs, users can enter their own rate for discount_rate.

 This example uses a dataset for a telecom company that includes aggregated usage data by month.
 You can use a Long parameter to set a monthly data cap in MB and flag or filter subscribers who exceed it.